rorong/slate/source/index.html.md

 }
 ```

-This endpoint shows the list of all parent versions.

 ## Get Specific Parent Version
+This endpoint shows the details of the requested parent version.

 ### HTTP Request
 > JSON request format: